rose-coste/whitepapers/state_of_union_containers_pt1.md

 OpDemand’s “Deis”
 -----------------

-Deis is an open-­‐source PaaS that facilitates the deployment and management of apps.
-It is built on Docker and CoreOS (including etcd, fleet and the OS itself) to “provide lightweight PaaS with Heroku-­‐inspired workflow.”
-(13)
+Deis is an open-source PaaS that facilitates the deployment and management of apps.
+It is built on Docker and CoreOS (including etcd, fleet and the OS itself) to “provide lightweight PaaS with Heroku-­‐inspired workflow (13).”

-It can deploy an app or service that works in a Docker container and its structure mimics Heroku’s 12-­‐factor stateless methodology for how apps should be created and managed.
-Deis also leverages Heroku’s Buildpacks and comes with out-­‐of-­‐the-­‐ box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.
+It can deploy an app or service that works in a Docker container and its structure mimics Heroku’s 12-factor stateless methodology for how apps should be created and managed.
+Deis also leverages Heroku’s Buildpacks and comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.

-Much like Flynn, it too looks a lot like a Heroku clone that you could self-­‐host.
+Much like Flynn, it too looks a lot like a Heroku clone that you could self-host.
 However, Deis lacks persistent storage and state aware support for use cases such as databases, and rather depends on some 3rd party cloud database solution.
-In this regard, Flynn seems to be ahead of Deis as the front-­‐runner in Heroku-­‐like projects.
+In this regard, Flynn seems to be ahead of Deis as the front-runner in Heroku-like projects.

 Users of Deis include small to medium businesses and tech companies, but no major companies have announced their use of it.